-Following the market analysis, the MCA concluded that Go Mobile, Vodafone (Malta) and Melita Mobile enjoy SMP in the provision of termination services on their own individual network.
+Following the assessment of competition of relevant mobile voice call termination markets, the MCA concludes that Go Mobile, Vodafone (Malta) and Melita Mobile enjoy SMP in the provision of termination services on their own individual mobile network.

-Regulatory intervention is therefore required to address the potential competition problems that have been identified in the preceding analysis.
-This regulatory intervention would ensure that SMP operators are prevented from exploiting their position of dominance and would thus guarantee that the markets in question work effectively to deliver enhanced consumer benefits.
+Regulatory intervention is therefore required to address the potential competition problems that have been identified in the previous chapter.
+Regulatory intervention is to prevent SMP operators from exploiting their position of dominance and would thus guarantee that the markets in question work effectively to deliver enhanced consumer benefits.